munispora/Munispora-project/README.md

 - A framework for inter-community collaboration and exchange of resources (WeQuest)
 - A framework for optimum resource stewardship in a permaculture community (Opens Source Ecology)

-## tools ( implementation (in part) of the frameworks)
+## tools (community toolbox)
-A suite of agent centric software tools to facilitate community governance and cohesion (community toolbox).
+A suite of agent centric software tools to facilitate community governance and cohesion implemented from the above frameworks.

   - **xs-exchange**: mutual credit, gifting, exchange of abundant or excess resources (WeQuest)
   - **hmap**: data visualization, education